'It Was a Mean One': A Hawaii Man Is Recovering After Almost Having His Leg Sliced in Half By a 'Lava Bomb'

 Clinton is well aware of that fact.
 “It was a mean one,” Clinton told NBC News.
 “And I mean, it could have hit anywhere else and it would have been all over.”

-Kilauea’s eruption continues to intensify, sending molten rock pouring into the ocean and creating a potentially dangerous lava haza, or “laze.”
+Kilauea’s eruption continues to intensify, sending molten rock pouring into the ocean and creating a potentially dangerous lava haze, or “laze.”
 Dozens of homes have burned and thousands of people have been forced to evacuate as the eruptions continue.